samg/timetrap_formatters/README.md

 ## Contributing

-To contribute a custom formatter, fork this repo and send a pull request.
+To contribute a formatter:

+1. Fork this repo and create your formatter.
+2. Choose a short descriptive name for your formatter.
-Update the README with some info about your formatter and some sample output.
+3. Update the README with some info about your formatter and some sample output.

-If you'd like to TDD your formatter `spec/timetrap_formatter_spec.rb` is available.
+4. If you'd like to TDD your formatter `spec/timetrap_formatter_spec.rb` is available.
    This helps ensure future changes to timetrap won't break your formatter.

 Bugs and Feature Requests
 --------